fmcfall/robot-controller/README.md

 This reporsitory contains the files used for my final year project, in which I designed a Wearable Controller for Robot-Assisted Microsurgery.

-The folders contain the following files:
+Description of the folders and files:
 - filters:
   - kf.py - kalman filter class
   - ekf.py - extended kalman filter class